361 pistes audio libres de droits pour "Image"

 00:00

-An attempt to fill a request for the sound of rummaging through a wooden chest (trunk) filled with wooden toys. . .
-Gear: zoom h6, xyh-6 x/y capsule (120 degree stereo image), rycote windjammer, mounted on a tripod, late 1800s wooden trunk, various wooden toys/items.
+The sound of the belle of cincinnati riverboat engines idling on the ohio river while docked.
+Gear: zoom h6, xyh-6 x/y capsule (120 degree stereo image), rycote windjammer, mounted on a tripod.
 Please feel free to leave feedback and ratings.
 I would love to hear how you put the sound to work.

 Auteur: Rodincoil